-Department of Health and Human Services (HHS) - Health Resources and Services Administration (HRSA)
+U.S. Department of Health and Human Services - Health Resources and Services Administration (HRSA) - HIV/AIDS Bureau (HAB) Division of State HIV/AIDS Programs (DSHAP)

-Grants to USA and Territories state agencies in eligible regions to develop and/or enhance access to services for low-income individuals living with HIV and their families.
+Grants to USA and territories state agencies to develop and/or enhance access to services for low-income individuals living with HIV and their families.
 Applicants are advised that required registrations may take several weeks to complete.
-Eligible regions include all 50 States, the District of Columbia, and eight (8) Territories, excluding the Federated States of Micronesia.
+Funding is intended for the provision of medical and support services.

-The purpose of this program is to supplement the HIV care and treatment services provided by the states/territories through the HIV Care Grant Program - RWHAP Part B States/Territories Formula and AIDS Drug Assistance Program (ADAP) Formula and ADAP Supplemental Awards.
+The purpose of this program is to supplement formula-based funding provided through the HIV Care Grant Program – RWHAP Part B States/Territories Formula and AIDS Drug Assistance Program (ADAP) Formula and ADAP Supplemental Awards Notice of Funding Opportunity.

 States/territories use RWHAP Part B Supplemental Grant Program funding in conjunction with RWHAP Part B HIV Care Grant Program funding to develop and/or enhance access to a comprehensive continuum of high-quality care and treatment services for low-income people with HIV.
 To obtain funding, states/territories must demonstrate that RWHAP Part B supplemental funding is necessary to provide comprehensive HIV care and treatment services for people with HIV in the state/territory.
 Proposed activities should include the provision of core medical and/or support services, as defined in HRSA HAB Policy Clarification Notice (PCN) 16-02: RWHAP Services: Eligible Individuals and Allowable Uses of Funds, and other activities to ensure responsiveness to unmet needs.
 States/territories must describe how proposed activities will address unmet needs and improve client-level health outcomes across the HIV care continuum, including viral suppression.

-Eligible RWHAP Part B states/territories that are focus areas, or have counties that are focus areas, for the Ending the HIV Epidemic Initiative should consider if there is an increased need for Part B supplemental funding due to the Ending the HIV Epidemic Initiative efforts using criteria below.
+Eligible RWHAP Part B states/territories that are focus areas, or have counties that are focus areas, for the Ending the HIV Epidemic (EHE) initiative should consider if there is an increased need for RWHAP Part B supplemental funding due to the EHE initiative efforts using criteria below.

 As required in section 2620(b) of the Public Health Service (PHS) Act, states/territories must demonstrate the severity of the need for RWHAP Part B supplemental funding using quantifiable data in one or more of the following areas: